Humayun-Kabir-Renessa/flutter_map_location/README.md

 # Flutter Map & Location (null safety)
-this will show current location in map, at the same time it will show address of current location in text. **Geocoding** is used to convert location latitude & longitude into address showing current time
+this will show current location in map, at the same time it will show address of current location in text. **Geocoding** is used to convert location latitude & longitude into address.

+It also shows current time.

 ## Instructions